How to Unlock BitLocker Without Password and Recovery Key?

 recover bitlocker encrypted drive

-• A pop-up will ask for the password to unlock the drive.
-If you don’t have your recovery key or password, use “One-click auto unlock.”
+• A pop-up will ask for the password/recovery key to unlock the drive.
+If you don’t have either, use "Automatic Unlock".
 This feature automatically searches for your recovery key in your Microsoft account or C drive and unlocks the drive instantly.

 enter password to unlock the drive